 Focal Laser Ablation

 Focal laser ablation refers to the destruction of tissue using a focused beam of electromagnetic radiation emitted from a laser fiber introduced transperineal or transrectal into the cancer focus.
-Tissue is destroyed through thermal conversion of the focused electromagnetic energy into heat, causing coagulative necrosis.
-Other terms for focal laser ablation include photothermal therapy, laser interstitial therapy, and laser interstitial photocoagulation.51
+The tissue is destroyed through the thermal conversion of the focused electromagnetic energy into heat, causing coagulative necrosis.
+Other terms for focal laser ablation include photothermal therapy, laser interstitial therapy, and laser interstitial photocoagulation.47

 High-Intensity Focused Ultrasound

-High-intensity focused ultrasound focuses high-energy ultrasound waves on a single location, which increases the local tissue temperature to over 80ºC.
-This causes a discrete locus of coagulative necrosis of approximately 3x3x10 mm.
+High-intensity focused ultrasound focuses high-energy ultrasound waves on a single location, which increases the local tissue temperature to over 80°C. This causes a discrete locus of coagulative necrosis of approximately 3´3´10 mm.
 The surgeon uses a transrectal probe to plan, perform, and monitor treatment in a real-time sequence to ablate the entire gland or small discrete lesions.

-Cryoablation induces cell death through direct cellular toxicity from disruption of the cell membrane caused by ice-ball crystals and vascular compromise from thrombosis and ischemia secondary to freezing below -30ºC.
-Using a TPM template, cryoablation is performed by transperineal insertion under transrectal ultrasound guidance of a varying number of cryoprobe needles into the tumor.
+Cryoablation induces cell death through direct cellular toxicity from disruption of the cell membrane caused by ice-ball crystals and vascular compromise from thrombosis and ischemia secondary to freezing below -30°C. Using a transperineal prostatemapping template, cryoablation is performed by transperineal insertion under transrectal ultrasound guidance of a varying number of cryoprobe needles into the tumor.

-Radiofrequency ablation uses energy produced by a 50-watt generator at a frequency of 460 kHz.
+RFA uses the energy produced by a 50-watt generator at a frequency of 460 kHz.
 Energy is transmitted to the tumor focus through 15 needle electrodes inserted transperineally under ultrasound guidance.
-Radiofrequency ablation produces an increase in tissue temperature causing coagulative necrosis.
+RFA produces an increase in tissue temperature causing coagulative necrosis.